e-marshall/tutorials/book/conclusion/datacubes_revisited.md

 #### Relevant examples
 ##### 1. Handling time-varying metadata
-- Metadata that varies over `(time)` should be stored as coordinate variables along the `time` dimension.
+- Metadata that varies over `(time)` should be stored as coordinate variables along the `time` dimension (e.g. whether a scene was taken during an ascending or descending pass).
 - Metadata that varies over `time`, `x`, and `y` should be coordinate variables that exist along those dimensions.
     - *[Sentinel-1 tutorial, metadata wrangling notebook](../sentinel1/nbs/2_wrangle_metadata.ipynb)*